Value investing in the Climate Space

 A ‘moat’ refers to a sustainable competitive advantage that allows a company to maintain its market position over an extended period.
 This concept, popularized by Warren Buffett, is used to identify companies with strong and defensible competitive positions.

-Let's dive into some of the factors that help climate companies build moat with examples of companies doing it.
+Let's dive into some of the qualitative factors that help climate companies build moat with examples of companies doing it.

 Building a fortress: The moat factors in Climate tech